-- Add Introductory text to remind the user why they are receiving your email - If the recipient is an existing customer, introduce the email with "As an existing customer, we would like to inform you of our current special offers" will immediately capture their attention if the subject and friendly from values failed to do so.
-If the recipient submitted their details via your site but several months ago then they may have forgotten, so "You are receiving this newsletter as a result of submitting your details on our website" will prevent the user from simply assuming the email is spam and potentially making a complaint.
+- Add Introductory text to remind the user why they are receiving your email - if the recipient is an existing customer, introduce the email with "As an existing customer, we would like to inform you of our current special offers" will immediately capture their attention if the subject and friendly from values failed to do so.
+If the recipient submitted their details via your site several months ago then they may have forgotten, so "You are receiving this newsletter as a result of submitting your details on our website" will prevent the user from simply assuming the email is spam and potentially making a complaint.

-- Make sure the email is populated with correctly spelt text, grammar and punctuation - An email containing typos and sentences that don't make sense can be caught by spam filters, as they deem the email is unprofessional and therefore created by a lazy spammer.
+- Make sure the email is populated with correctly spelt text, grammar and punctuation - an email containing typos and sentences that don't make sense can be caught by spam filters, as they deem the email is unprofessional and therefore created by a lazy spammer.

-- Use a similar volume of text and images within your email - Too many images can upset spam filters, as can emails with too much text.
+- Use a similar volume of text and images within your email - too many images can upset spam filters, as can emails with too much text.
 Striking a balance between the two is important and under no circumstances should an email only contain just one large image.

-- Enter a relevant subject and a friendly from value - The subject must be relative to the content within the email and attract the recipient's attention while the friendly from value needs to inform the recipient who the email is from.
+- Enter a relevant subject and a friendly from value - the subject must be relative to the content within the email and attract the recipient's attention while the friendly from value needs to inform the recipient who the email is from.
 These values are very important and can mean the difference between your email being deleted or being saved to be read later on (if not immediately).

-- Personalise your email if possible - The EKM Email Marketing platform allows you to enter tags that display the recipient's first name, surname or both in the email they receive.
+- Personalise your email if possible - the EKM Email Marketing platform allows you to enter tags that display the recipient's first name, surname or both in the email they receive.
 This gives a sense of personalisation and importance to the email, encouraging the recipient to open it and please the spam filters at the same time.
 However, if you do not have the recipients' names but still insert the tags, then a badly personalised email will only provoke the user to delete the email or even unsubscribe completely.
-Users of Macs with the built-in mail software are also more likely to receive the email in the inbox if both first name and surname is present within the email as per the anti-spam algorithms in the mail client.
+Users of Macs with the built-in mail software are also more likely to receive the email in the inbox if both first name and surname are present within the email as per the anti-spam algorithms in the mail client.

 - Create a clean coded email - An email with lots of excess or redundant backend code can cause your email to be filtered by some clients.
 This is very common when users copy and paste segments of text from other sources such as a website or a Word document etc. Doing so copies the backend code of the source, which is irrelevant for an email as it upsets mail filters and can cause difficulty when trying to edit that text when creating the email.
-Although easy to do and saves time, it is much better practice to create the tabular structure of your email, then manually enter all the text/images and leaving the formatting of the text accordingly to the end.
+Although easy to do and saves time, it is much better practice to create the tabular structure of your email, then manually enter all the text/images and leave the formatting of the text accordingly to the end.

 - Have a professional, custom template created for you - Having a custom template written means your email will not contain any poor, excess or redundant code and will look its best in all mail clients.

-- Encourage the recipient to add you to their white list - Just because they may receive one email from you successfully, does not mean the next one won't arrive in their junk filter.
-Your email address or friendly from (if constant) values can be added to ensure future emails will arrive in the inbox.[/tips]
+- Encourage the recipient to add you to their white list - just because they may receive one email from you successfully, does not mean the next one won't arrive in their junk filter.
+Your email address or friendly from (if constant) values can be added to ensure future emails will arrive in the inbox.

 22. When you have finished editing your content, you need to check it for spam.
 Click the Spam Check button at the bottom right-hand side of the page:

-43. This will display a window where you will be able to your content checked:
+23. This will display a window where you will be able to your content checked:

-44. If there are any issues highlighted within the spam check, it’s important that you rectify these before you send your newsletter; having issues with your content can prevent customers from being able to receive your newsletters.
+24. If there are any issues highlighted within the spam check, it’s important that you rectify these before you send your newsletter; having issues with your content can prevent customers from being able to receive your newsletters.

-46. On this page, you can select which of your Contact Groups you want to send your email newsletter to.
+26. On this page, you can select which of your Contact Groups you want to send your email newsletter to.
 However, before you do that, it’s always recommended you do a Test Send beforehand, so you can see how your content will be received.
 Add text into the Subject Line field, and then click ‘Send Test’:

 27. Add your personal email address into the field provided, before clicking the green ‘Send Test’ button:

 29. When you have inspected the test send email and you’re happy with the content, you are ready to send your newsletter to one of your Contact Groups.
 Click here for the Guide.

 [contact] If you need our help with your EKM online shop, contact your Account Manager or Customer Support, who will be able to point you in the right direction.
 We're open from 8am-6pm weekdays and 9am-5.30pm on the weekends.
 If you'd like to suggest a feature or an upgrade on any of the EKM platforms, please let us know on the EKM Suggestions board.
-If you have a non-account specific question ask the EKM Team, join us in ekmCommunity. [/contact]
+If you have a non-account specific question ask the EKM Team, join us in EKM Community. [/contact]